 Not very far, another beautiful church to visit is the small chapel of Agia Eirini.

-Read more about the area 10 Best Things to Do in Splantzia, Chania.
+Read more about the area by heading to this article with the best things to do in Splantzia, Chania.

 Discover Chania’s Hidden Archaeological Treasures